valentecaio/super-bomberman-2-unity/README.md

 # Super Bomberman 2

+The current release is available to play here at [valentecaio.ovh/bomberman](https://valentecaio.ovh/bomberman/).

 A clone of Super Bomberman 2 (SNES) using Unity.
 Initial version based on [Zigurous class](https://youtu.be/8agb6x5RpOI).
 The only goal of this project is to learn Unity and game development.